Cozy Peach Kitchen

 • Christmas add-ins: white chocolate-coated pretzels, green and red M&Ms, peppermint chocolate, holiday sprinkles

 Don't stop there with the holiday cookies!
-Check out my molasses crinkles, chocolate crinkles, and vegan gingerbread cookies.
+Check out my molasses crinkles, chocolate crinkles, and vegan molasses cookies.

 This recipe uses all of the same base ingredients as my monster cookie recipe, just with a few holiday add-ins instead of the butterscotch chips and chocolate chips.